uhd-urz/properpath/README.md

 Similarly, the `remove` removes the need to boilerplate check for if the path is a file or a directory, if it is empty or not.
-If the path is a directory, everything inside it will be removed recursively by default. `remove` method accepts a
-`parent_only` argument, which if `True`, will only remove the top-level contents only (i.e., will not do a recursion into other directories).
+If the path is a directory, everything inside it will be removed recursively by default. `remove` method accepts a `parent_only` argument, which if `True`, will only remove the top-level contents only (i.e., will remove only files, will not do a recursion into other directories).

 ```text
 |_.local